mellor-lab/mellor-lab.github.io/book/contents/projects/genetic-schizophrenia.md

 ### Techniques:

+We perform in vitro 2-photon calcium imaging and electrophysiological recording from mouse brain slices to assess the disruption of synaptic plasticity.

-We combine in vivo 2-photon Calcium imaging of CA1 activity with precisely defined behavioural tasks in a virtual reality system.
+We use in vivo 2-photon calcium imaging of CA1 during defined behavioural tasks in a virtual reality system to assess the stability of the mouse spatial representations.

 &nbsp;